jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

   (g) property that its owner chooses, under section EE 8, to treat as not depreciable:
   (h) property that its owner chooses, under section EE 38, to deal with under that section:
   (i) property for whose cost a person other than the property’s owner is allowed a deduction:
-  (j) property for whose cost a person is allowed a deduction under a provision of this Act outside this subpart or under a provision of an earlier Act, except for an asset to which section DU 6(4) (Depreciation) applies.
+  (j) property for whose cost a person is allowed a deduction under a provision of this Act outside this subpart or under a provision of an earlier Act.

 ### EE 8 Election that property not be depreciable
 Item acquired